Sapphichat/Documentation/docs/protocol/endpoints/index.md

 This section describes the endpoints used in the SapphiTalk protocol for communication between clients and servers.

 !!! info "Protocol Version"
-    The SapphiTalk/SapphiTalk+ protocol is currently in version **0.0.1**.
-If an update is published, it will be necessary to update your implementation.
+  The SapphiTalk/SapphiTalk+ protocol is currently at version **0.0.1**.
+If an update is published, you’ll need to update your implementation.

 ## API URL Structure